-The Michael and Anne Greenwood School of Music will be a premier music education facility that harnesses the synergy of research, talent and incomparable hands-on learning experiences available only at Oklahoma State University.
-The building is set to open in 2019 alongside The McKnight Center for the Performing Arts thanks to lead donors Michael and Anne Greenwood.
+The Michael and Anne Greenwood School of Music is a premier music education facility that harnesses the synergy of research, talent and incomparable hands-on learning experiences available only at Oklahoma State University.
+The building opened in 2021 thanks to lead donors Michael and Anne Greenwood.

 22-00350 - This Facilities Building Construction fund benefits facilities and equipment through the College of Arts and Sciences.